heislera763/Reaction-Time-Tester/README.md

 # Reaction Time Tester

 This is a program I made while testing out GPT4 via ChatGPT.
-It took a lot of precision prompting, manual adjustments, and lots of diagnostics to get it into this state, but I am happy with the results.
+It took a lot of verbose prompting, manual adjustments, and lots of diagnostics to get it into this state, but I am happy with the results.

 From my experimentation on a Windows 11 system it seems pretty robust in it's current state, but I am not able to test on other systems easily at this time.